squidgy617/BrawlInstallerPlugins/README.md

 <details>
 <summary><b>I added my character but don't see them on the character select screen/SSE character select.</b></summary>

 This usually means one of two things - one, your build is not configured to use CSSRoster.dat, or two, you ran out of animated CSS slots in your build.
 If you're using P+Ex, the roster will only automatically expand up to a certain number of slots, and other builds may not even have the roster automatically expanding.
-In such a case, you'll have to expand it manually, which can be done in a similar manner to the steps outlined in [this guide](https://docs.google.com/document/d/14XJvGTD8WhBj17VcTE46cEsAW6g45MgPipQq6_BLDcE/edit). (see section Animate more CSS slots into selchar)
+In such a case, you'll have to expand it manually, which can be done in a similar manner to the steps outlined in [this guide](https://docs.google.com/document/d/1NN7X98xdoatzcnKabUq6TIhZrPTda84RmFp1La16GiQ/edit).

 For your SSE CSS, you can either follow the steps outlined in [this guide](https://docs.google.com/document/d/1bwzccf8lhwVu3ZAv8oLBXM3qSXODmbu1kqIv7obosto/edit) (see sections Altering the Number of CSS Icons per Row and Editing the Subspace CSS Animation) or you can download a very basic expanded SSE CSS [here](https://www.mediafire.com/file/b509fjbg3l3buqj/Expanded_SSE_CSS.zip/file).
 This expanded CSS supports up to 72 slots.
 </details>